DavidPhillipOster/ThumbHost3mf/README.md

 To Install:

-* Download and run the ThumbHost3MF.
+* Download and run the ThumbHost3MF app.
 If you don't want to compile it yourself, grab the compiled code from [Releases](https://github.com/DavidPhillipOster/ThumbHost3MF/releases/tag/1.0)

+* Use ThumbHost3MF's **File > Open** menu item and point at a directory containing .gcode or .3mf files: that will kick the Finder into noticing the enbedded thumbnail presenter.

 * To compile it yourself, use your team and domain name.
 I uploaded this as com.example, but in the release I signed it with my team and domain name.